 And finally, we should note the flip side of the tragedy of the commons, dubbed by Frank Michelman, "the tragedy of the anticommons."
 This refers to the phenomenon where ownership in a resource has been divided among so many owners that transaction costs and holdout problems prevent Pareto efficient transactions from occurring.
 For example, when property was "privatized" in the former Soviet Union, a single apartment building might end up with many, many fractional owners, including ownership interests by various government entities and the residents of the building.
 In theory, every owner must agree before a transaction involving the building could take place.
 Given the large number of owners, the costs of completing the transaction and paying off the holdouts (those who withhold consent in order to increase their share of the profits) can make the transaction economically unattractive.
 This is a case where the market is incapable of efficiently allocating a pure private good.

 The public/private goods distinction is basic to a variety of topics in legal theory.
 Whenever you encounter a resource allocation problem, ask yourself, "Is this resource a public, private, toll, or common pool good?"
 And then ask, "Could a change in the legal rules governing this resource change its status?"
-Although the terminology may be daunting at first, they are really very simple and straightforward.
+Although the terminology may be daunting at first, the concepts are really very simple and straightforward.